dart-lang/site-www/src/_guides/language/language-tour.md

 ### Optional parameters

-Optional parameters can be either named or positional, but not both.
+A function can have optional positional parameters or optional named parameters, but not both.

 #### Named parameters